This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Therefore, we changed to processing materials that are as natural as possible.

-Natural cedar wood was used and the surface was processed to give it a brand new, plain wood appearance.
+Natural cedar wood was used for the construction, and the surface was processed to give it a brand new, plain appearance.

 The warmth of the wood grain.

-I see!
-I just need to use cedar as the material to speed up the oxidation.
+"That's right!
+We just need to use cedar as the material to speed up the oxidation."

-The soot that burns in the hearth is then used.
+The wood is selected to make the most of the grain, and the soot that burns in the hearth is used.

-By going through these processes, we were able to create the atmosphere of an old Japanese house.
+By going through this process, we were able to create the atmosphere of an old Japanese house.

-There, we use as many natural materials as possible in their natural forms...
+The idea behind this was to use as many natural materials as possible in a natural way.

-After several years of work, they finally arrived at a material that evokes the atmosphere of an old-fashioned Japanese home, using an abundance of domestic cedar wood and selecting only the best parts.
+After several years of work, we finally arrived at a material that gives the feel of an old-fashioned Japanese house, made using an abundance of domestic cedar wood and selecting only the best parts.

-The grain of the wood gives off the warmth of warm wood.
+It features wood grain that gives off the warmth of warm wood.

 This is a popular Hina doll folding screen and display stand.

-It is true that when you are particular about the wood material and use special processing techniques, it becomes difficult to produce large quantities in the workshop.
+It's true that when you pay particular attention to the wood material and use special processing techniques, the number of products that can be produced in the workshop is limited.

-First of all, I just want people who like me.
+First of all, we only want people who like it.
+We won't mass-produce it.

-At first, it was difficult for our technology to be recognized by the world, but now, after years of accumulated experience, it has come to be recognized as our technology and uniqueness.
+At first, it was difficult for the world to recognize our technology, but now, after years of hard work, our technology and uniqueness are being recognized.

-We chose cedar wood from the nearby mountains, which are close to the large volume of water of the Oi River.
+We chose cedar wood from the nearby mountains, which have a large amount of water, the Oi River.

 The atmosphere contains a lot of moisture which encourages the growth of trees.

-This is then further seasoned and processed to create folding screens and display stands for Hina dolls.
+The cedar grown in these areas is further seasoned and processed to create folding screens and display stands for Hina dolls.

-This old-fashioned Japanese-style Hina doll folding screen and stand were created with the idea of never producing large quantities and only producing high-quality items.
+This old-fashioned Hina doll screen and stand was created with the idea of never producing large quantities and only producing high-quality items.

 Appreciate the growth of our staff